 - Cream of Tartar: Necessary to make the marshmallow topping for both stabilization and texture.
 There are no alternatives.

-- Tip: Do not toast the topping in the oven.
+- Toasted Topping: Do not toast the topping in the oven.
 The ganache will melt and the topping will lose some shape.
-You need quick, instant heat from a torch.
+You need quick, instant heat from a kitchen torch.
 Again, it is optional to toast the topping.

 Keywords: s'mores tartlets, s'mores tart